Skip to main content

 Triggering Audit Rights

-Your lease's audit rights clause gives you the right to inspect the landlord's books and records supporting the CAM reconciliation.
+Audit rights are not automatic.
+They must be granted by a clause in your lease.
+If your lease includes an audit rights provision, it gives you the right to inspect the landlord's books and records supporting the CAM reconciliation.
 Exercising this right requires written notice within the deadline specified in your lease (often 12 months from statement delivery).
+If your lease is silent on audit rights, consult your attorney about what inspection rights may be available under applicable law.

 Your formal audit rights letter should: